PPC Interview Questions and Answers

 In this, an advertiser is billed only for the number of clicks on the specific ad and not on impression.
 The advertiser is only paying for clicks, and the audience would click on the ad only if he/she is interested in the product/service.
 Below is a list of the most frequently asked interview questions in the PPC field.
 If you are going for a job position like Digital Marketer or Social Media.

-Best PPC Interview Questions And Answers
+Most Frequently Asked PPC Interview Questions

 The following factors play a large role in affecting your landing page score: